Mitsubishi Materials Corporation

 Our share of renewable energy sales

-With the Komatagawa New Power Plant entering commercial operation in December 2022 and the Appi Geothermal Power Station commencing commercial operation in March 2024, in the fiscal year ended March 2024 power generation volume was 107% compared with the fiscal year year ended March 2023.
+With the Komatagawa New Power Plant entering commercial operation in December 2022 and the Appi Geothermal Power Plant commencing commercial operation in March 2024, in the fiscal year ended March 2024 power generation volume was 107% compared with the fiscal year ended March 2023.

 Our share of renewable energy sales (GWh)